• Skip to primary navigation

 Jump to Recipe Print Recipe

-My kitchen is perpetually stocked with bananas!
+My kitchen is perpetually stocked with bananas.
 Partly because I love bananas, but also because I do so much baking.
-Bananas are pretty essential for vegan baking!
+Bananas are pretty essential for vegan baking.
 For one thing, they work great as egg substitutes.
 But also, banana-based treats are deeeeeelicious!
+Whether it's vegan banana pancakes, vegan banana cake, or vegan banana French toast casserole, when there are overripe bananas in the kitchen, you know there's a real treat on the way.

 Jump to: